Electronics-world/Fossil-Ridge-Thrust-Vector-Control/README.md

 ***All CAD files are Solidwork files currently, but they will be exported to STEP files here soon.***

+***Check out our Wiki!
+It's goal is to make our code more self explanitory, and so that you cand build your own physical rocket with the most efficient designs.***

 Created by Quentin Perez-Wahl, Dmitri Gorely, Jackson Dryg, and Jack Willis.